 Review the licensee testing program for the GWMS, including the GWPS and MGWPS expected to be used for routine processing, as described in the FSAR.
 Where available, select at least two tests of the GWPS and at least two tests of the MGWPS.

-Inspection Guidance: The licensee’s pre-operational test program for GWMS es the guidance contained in ANSI/ASME N509 2002 and ANSI/ASME N510 which provide guidance related to the testing of air treatment and handling components, and include requirements and the bases for:
+Inspection Guidance: The licensee’s pre-operational test program for GWMS uses the guidance contained in ANSI/ASME N509 2002 and ANSI/ASME N510 which provide guidance related to the testing of air treatment and handling components, and include requirements and the bases for:

 The test procedures for each portion of the GWMS described in the FSAR.